What is Histology Lab?

 Histotechnology- the lab science of preparing tissue for microscopic examination.

 H&E- a stain that shows detail of the cell, contrasting nuclei from cytoplasm.
 This is by far the most common stain in the world for tissue.
 H&E stands for “Hematoxylin and Eosin”.
 Usually this stain follows similar protocols with the most notable variation being the addition of Phloxine to the Eosin.
 Phloxine will stain a deep deep red on some tissue components and is preferred by some doctors.
-Hematoxylin is a reagent that is prepared with much care, and needs to have time to ripen during the final phase of preparation.
+Hematoxylin is a reagent prepared with much care, and needs to have time to ripen during the last phase of preparation.
 The process has been compared to making wine, though it is in fact a much less time-consuming task, and you cannot drink it.
-The hematoxylin and eosin are always filtered on a daily basis and before the first use.
+The hematoxylin and eosin are always filtered and before the first use.

 An Expert Histology Service